petr-nazarov/obsidian-autoscroll/README.md

 ## Features
 - Adds a command to scroll the content of opened file (activate autoscroll)
 - Adds commands to increase/decrease autoscroll speed
-- Adds a button to activate/disactivate autoscroll
+- Adds a ribbon button to activate/disactivate autoscroll
 - Right click on the button to change the scroll speed
 - Adds a setting to remove the button in case you want to put it elsewhere (e.g. with the [Commander plugin](https://github.com/phibr0/obsidian-commander/)) or hotkeys